 Increases in life expectancy have not been matched by an increase in healthy life expectancy.
-The most recent data from National Statistics showed that in England in 2013-2015, at age 65 both men and women could expect a little less than half of their remaining days would be spent in poor health.
+The most recent data from National Statistics showed that in England in 2018-2020, in the age range 65-69 both men and women could expect a little less than half of their remaining days would be spent in poor health.
 Planning needs to allow for that hard fact.

 If you wish to have private medical care in later life, then you will need to accept either substantial insurance premiums or a similarly high cost of self-funding.
 As the graph shows, age adds increasing costs.
-It is little wonder that after age 65, demand for medical insurance drops off sharply as employer-funded cover ends and reliance on the NHS correspondingly goes up.
+It is little wonder that after age 65, demand for medical insurance drops off sharply as employerfunded cover ends and reliance on the NHS correspondingly goes up.